-Initializes a new instance of the MfaWebAuthnPlatformChallenge
+Initializes a new instance of the MfaWebAuthnPlatformChallenge class.

-It retrieves the necessary context (screen, transaction, etc.) from the global universal_login_context
+It retrieves the necessary context (screen, transaction, etc.) from the global universal_login_context.

-Reports a browser-side error encountered during the WebAuthn navigator.credentials.get()
+Reports a browser-side error encountered during the WebAuthn navigator.credentials.get() operation.

-fails due to a WebAuthn API error (e.g., user cancellation).
+This method should be called when verify() fails due to a WebAuthn API error (e.g., user cancellation).

 It sends the error details to the server with a specific action format.

-Contains the error
+Contains the error object (with name and message

 properties from the browser's WebAuthn API DOMException) and any other custom options.